devATdbsutdio/watch_firmware/README.md

 <details><summary>  Arduino IDE setup and steps </summary>
 <p>

-Install the above mentioned "Dependent libraries", using Ardunio IDE's built in Library Manager.
+Install the above mentioned [Dependent libraries](https://github.com/devATdbsutdio/watch_firmware#dependant-libraries), using Ardunio IDE's built in Library Manager.

 Once Installed, open the sketch and set the below settings from the __Tools__ menu.